A boy in her class loaned her Alpine The Reindeer and she loves him.

 - Rust hallucinates green ears on spaghetti monster’s head: 8:1.

 - Stacey Gerhart murder revealed: 10:1.
 The missing girl from the billboards is probably just further evidence of the sprawl.

 - Involvement of Joel Theriot: 20:1.
-He seems to be an honest tent preacher, and the sprawl organizers to liquidate everyone Rust has talked to, he’d be top of the list.
+He seems to be an honest tent preacher, and if the sprawl organizers were to liquidate everyone Rust has talked to, he’d be top of the list.